numaproj/numaflow/docs/quick-start.md

 isbsvc-default-js-2                3/3     Running   0          10m
 ```

-Next, port-forward the HTTP endpoint, and make a `POST` request using `curl`
+Next, port-forward the HTTP endpoint, and make a `POST` request using `curl`.
+Remember to replace `xxxxx` with the appropriate pod names both here and in the next step.
 ```shell
 kubectl port-forward even-odd-in-0-xxxx 8444:8443